 These instructions take you through testing the deploy of a Jupyter notebook based tool.
 Here, we'll assume that the short name for your tool is toolname.
 To test the notebook tool, it's handy to use the Hub's Workspace tool, since this allows you to fully test the deploy in the context of the Hub.

 1. Create the tool

 Once you have your notebook working to your satisfaction on the hub, you next create the tool to house it, as described in Publishing Jupyter Notebooks, and edit the invoke script.
 Once this is done, it is time to test.

 2. Test invoke the tool

 From the Workspace tool, or the Jupyter terminal tool, navigate to the directory where your tool's repo is located.
-For a tool you've called "toolname", this will probably be something like:
+For a tool you've called "toolname" and stored in the apps subdirectory of your home, this will be something like:

 Now, navigate to your tool's middleware directory, and call the invoke script for your tool, by typing:

 cd middleware ./invoke

 Check the command line output to determine the success of your tool invoke call.
 Errors will display here if a problem is encountered.
 Use these to aid in your troubleshooting.
 If you see errors, you will need to revisit the tool sources, retesting to see if your fixes have worked, before going on with this procedure.
 Note that you may also see warnings displayed, as well as informational output.
 Neither warnings nor information indicate issues that need to be fixed.

 A successful invoke script call will output in part: